 You will have the full day to relax and tour Jasper and surrounding area.
 We suggest a Maligne Lake boat cruise or a ride on the Jasper Tramway.
 Overnight in Jasper.

-Activity: Take a guided wildlife viewing and historical Hot Springs tour in Jasper National Park.
+Optional Add On Activity: Take a guided wildlife viewing and historical Hot Springs tour in Jasper National Park.
 Set out for a discovery of the park’s various wildlife and railroad history.
 Then make your way to the Miette Hot Springs and enjoy a rejuvenating soak in the Hot Springs pool (admission fee is included).

 Day 9 Jasper To Clearwater 345 KM